Gravel cycling

 Gravel cycling, gravel biking or gravel grinding is a sport or a leisure activity in which participants ride bicycles on gravel roads or other unpaved surfaces.
 While often performed on a specially designed gravel bike, any bicycle capable of covering the terrain can be used.

-Gravel cycling bridges the gap between road and mountain biking, combining the efficiency of road cycling with the capability to ride on rough and loose terrain of mountain biking.
+Gravel cycling bridges the gap between road cycling and mountain biking, combining the efficiency of road cycling with the capability to ride on rough and loose terrain of mountain biking.
 It allows riders more freedom to choose routes than road cycling, without many of the physical and equipment-related barriers of mountain biking.
 Gravel cycling is nearly as old as cycling itself, with most significant developments in the racing side having occurred in the 20th century.
 Gravel racing as a discipline has its own global series and world championship.

 About

 Although the term "gravel cycling" has only been in popular use since the early 2010s, the cycling style that it describes has been a significant part of the cycling world for much longer.
 Gravel cycling does not necessarily have to take place upon a gravel road.
 Rather, riding on any unpaved surface is considered gravel cycling.
 This includes gravel, dirt, rocky terrain, woodchips, and other uneven materials.
 Gravel routes frequently lead riders away from paved roads and other built environment, leaving them immersed in nature.

 Gravel racing is a major part of the gravel cycling world.
-Some gravel races blur the line between ride and race, allowing riders to experience the thrill of a timed challenge while still enjoying the perseverance and comradery required to successfully complete a track.
+Some gravel races blur the line between ride and race, allowing riders to experience the thrill of a timed challenge while still enjoying the perseverance and comraderie required to successfully complete a track.
 Gravel races occur globally throughout the entire year, although American and European races receive the majority of media coverage in the cycling world.
 A small number of road races embrace long stretches of unpaved gravel roads, most notably, the prestigious Italian classic Strade Bianche.

 History

 End of 19th century - beginning of 20th century

 In the early days of road bike racing, most roads were not paved, so most races were held primarily on unpaved/dirt/gravel roads.
 One of the earliest examples is the Paris-Roubaix.
-The race started in 1896 and features over 150 miles of gravel and cobblestone roads.
+The race started in 1896 and featured as much as 240km of gravel and cobblestone roads, and even today has ~55km of the route on non-asphalt roads.